Christopher Orr

 As I was setting up one such email on Customer.io, I had a thought… 🤔

-I was already making sure that every profile in Customer.io has the timezone attribute defined, and so that’s what I used to create this earth snippet:
+I was already making sure that every profile in Customer.io has the timezone attribute defined, so that’s what I used to create this earth snippet:

 {% capture emoji %}